jaxsonkieran/kreative-media/README.md

 * I wanted to include videos on my website but found it very difficult to ensure they were responsive on all devices without uploading the video into the website itself.
 I know it's better hosted online somewhere as it reduces the memory and will also help with speed.
 This led me to do a lot of research on [StackOverflow](https://stackoverflow.com/) which then led me to this responsive iframes article build through CSS which guided me through the process of making my videos responsive on all devices, credit Ben Marshall [Ben Marshall Responsive iframes](https://benmarshall.me/responsive-iframes/).
 * I also created a flexbox responsive video gallery on the work page that shows my social media/IG reels that have been created for certain brands.
 You can see the codepen here [Kieran Jackson Codepen](https://codepen.io/Kieran-Jackson/pen/eYXBVqa)

-### Google Maps
-*This website has a Google Maps location so users can locate my office/studio if needed.

 ### Interactive Links
 *At the bottom of the Landing Page and footer, users can access the company social media links (Facebook and Instagram).
 Users can also click on the mobile phone which will allow them to ring.
 They can also click the email which will bring up their email application.
 Once these icons are clicked they all open in a new tab.

 ## Features
 ### Home Page
 * This is the first page a user will see if they click the main url to view my site.
 This page was created to be very visual but also to give small snippets about the photographer so that they can read and eventually go on to explore the rest of the website.
+[View The Live Page Here](https://jaxsonkieran.github.io/kreative-media/index.html)

 ### Navigation Menu
 #### Desktop